+:CLOSe < list>

+:ROUTe:MULTiple:CLOSe <list>

+Close specified channels

-:CLOSe <list>
+<list> = (@ chanlist)

-:ROUTe:MULTip le:CLOSe <list></list> Close specified channels Parameter <list> = (@ chanlist)</list> Specify channels to close where chanlist is the list of channels (1 through 11) to be closed.
-This command lets you have multiple channels closed at the sam When this command is sent, the channels specified in the chanlis it is selected by controllir by the selected measurement function.
-Instead, ng channel 11, which is the 2-pole/4-pole relay. ts the 2-pole mode.
+Specify channels to close

+where chanlist is the list of channels (1 through 11) to be closed.

+This command lets you have multiple channels closed at the same time.
+When this command is sent, the channels specified in the chanlist will close.

+Pole mode is not affected by the selected measurement function.
+Instead, it is selected by controlling channel 11, which is the 2-pole/4-pole relay.
+Closing channel 11 selects the 2-pole mode.
 When channel 11 is open, the 4-pole mode is selected.
-Use the rout:multiple:open <list> command to open channel 11.
+Use the rout:multiple:open command to open channel 11.